MrSakine/alx-system_engineering-devops/0x07-networking_basics/README.md

 - The unique identifier of a network interface
 - Is a number that network devices use to connect to networks

+### 3-UDP_and_TCP

+Questions:

+Which statement is correct for the TCP box:

+- It is a protocol that is transferring data in a slow way but surely
+- It is a protocol that is transferring data in a fast way and might loss data along in the process

+Which statement is correct for the UDP box:

+- It is a protocol that is transferring data in a slow way but surely
+- It is a protocol that is transferring data in a fast way and might loss data along in the process

+Which statement is correct for the TCP worker:

+- Have you received boxes x, y, z?
+- May I increase the rate at which I am sending you boxes?